 - Serve and Enjoy!

-- If you don’t have 6-8 hours to wait for the egg mix to soak in then you can encourage it by pushing down on bread.
-This will help the bread absorb the mix faster and should be ready not long after.
+- If you don’t have 6-8 hours to wait for the egg mixture to soak in, then you can encourage it by pushing down on bread.
+This method will help the bread absorb the mix faster and should be ready not long after.

 - An overnight French toast casserole is great as you do almost all the work night before.
-If you have anything else to go with it see if you can prepare this so all you have to do is cook and serve.
+If you have anything else to go with it see if you can prepare this, so all you have to do is bake and serve.

 - Experiment with the topping, the topping in this recipe is very basic you can try something like a praline topping if you have the time to do it.

 A different variation on this recipe is something like a slow cooker french toast casserole.
-This is very similar to this recipe but is instead cook over the course of 8 hours.
-The biggest difference between the two is the oven version will give you a crispier casserole and the slow cooker will give you a softer casserole.
+This slow cooker version is very similar to this recipe but is instead cook over the course of 8 hours.
+The most significant difference between the two is the oven version will give you a crispier casserole, and the slow cooker will give you a softer casserole.